Skip to main content

 Research Interests

-Inappropriate proteolysis can significantly impact disease progression, thus proteases represent attractive targets for intervention in a number of disorders and diseases.
+Inappropriate proteolysis can significantly impact disease progression, thus proteases represent attractive targets for therapeutic intervention in a wide range of disorders and diseases.
 The serine proteases are one of the largest and most highly conserved multigene families.
 These proteases are distinguished by the fact that a serine residue plays a critical role in the catalytic process.
 Members of the serine protease family are well recognized to initiate and control complex biological systems, such as blood coagulation, wound healing, digestion, immune responses, reproduction and development.

 A detailed understanding of these proteases and how they interact with other proteases and cell associated signaling molecules is necessary for our understanding of cell growth and regulation as it relates to cancer, angiogenesis and vascular diseases.